Municipal Court of Record

 DRIVER SAFETY COURSE & DEFERRED DISPOSITION

-- To request to take a driving safety course or deferred disposition, please submit the Request form.
-For citations received after 9/1/2019 please submit this Request Form.
-For citations received after 01/01/2020 please submit this Request Form.
+- To request to take a driving safety course or deferred disposition, please submit this Request Form.
 These options are available to you if you qualify so that the moving violation does not go on your driving record.

 EXTENSION TO PAY 30 DAYS

-- To request a 30-day extension, please complete the reply form.
-For citations received after 01/01/2020 please submit this Request Form.
+- To request a 30-day extension to pay, please complete the Request Form.
 Requests for payment plans or requests for alternative means of payment (community service/jail time credit) are required to appear before the judge on Wednesdays between 9 and 10 a.m.

 PLEA NOT GUILTY AND REQUEST A PRETRIAL